AdarshZolekar/AdarshZolekar/README.md

 ---

 ## 🚀 About Me
-● Currently pursuing B.E. in Computer Engineering at SKNCOE (SPPU)
+● Pursuing B.E. in Computer Engineering at SKNCOE (SPPU)
-● Passionate about Robotics, AI/ML, Cybersecurity, Cloud and Software Development
-● I'm currently working on Industry 5.0 and Cloud (AWS) with AI/ML Projects.
+● Exploring Industry 5.0 and Cloud (AWS) with AI/ML projects
 ● Always learning: Python, DSA, SQL and Cloud AI tools
 ● Actively preparing for hackathons, research projects and internships.